kurtwarwick-new/homebridge-mi-kettle/README.md

 **Note:** This plugin is dependent on the amazing [Cybele project]:https://github.com/Hypfer/Cybele by [Hypfer]:https://github.com/Hypfer.

-Please follow the instructions provided by the project readme, or you can use the docker setup that I am using found in the *cybele-docker* folder.
+Please follow the instructions provided by the project readme, or you can use the docker-compose setup that I am using, which can be found in the *cybele-docker* folder.

 ## Configration